-Should be offered to all leader staff and can be delivered by the trained EVC or by the Educational Visits Adviser.
+Visit Leader Training should be offered to all leader staff and can be delivered by the trained EVC or by the Educational Visits Adviser.
 An online learning module is available for schools from eduFocus, via the EVOLVE homepage, allowing cost effective CPD opportunity for all their staff engaged in anyway on out of school activity.
 This is strongly recommended to ensure all staff are clear on their roles and responsibilities when engaged in off-site activity.